 We love open source libraries!

 They save us a lot of time and hassle for developing iOS apps.
 Majority of these libraries support Cocoapods, which means adding them to Xcode projects is a real breeze.

 Many times we’ve been asked by developers (and our clients) that how does these open source libraries benefit us?

 The answer is simple.
-Rather than building something from scratch, why not use the available open source libraries to build your iOS app.
+Rather than building something from scratch, why not use the available open source libraries to build an iOS app.
 You can always see how other people do it, and use the same iOS libraries to build your app faster than you could otherwise.

 Over the years, we’ve used a lot of different open source libraries which helped us complete milestones successfully in our clients’ projects.
 These open source libraries helped us in developing one of the most successful apps used by millions of people all over the world.